-We'll start with the obvious: if you want to create a species-rich wildflower meadow in your backyard, you'll need to sow wildflowers that are native to your area.
+Let's start with the most obvious: if you want to create a species-rich wildflower meadow in your garden, you need to sow wildflowers that are native to your area.
 They are perfectly adapted to the climatic conditions on site and an essential food source for many insects.

-However, please avoid the "ready mixes" from the classic supermarket and instead prefer packages that contain only seeds from plants grown in the region.
-Because according to the German Federal Foundation for the Environment there are in Germany 22 areas of origin for regional indigenous seed.
+However, please avoid the "ready mixes" from the traditional supermarket and instead prefer packs that only contain seeds from local plants.
+Because according to the German Federal Foundation for the Environment there are 22 areas of origin for regional indigenous seed in Germany.

-You can recognize the respective packs by the VWW Certificationwhich identifies regio seed according to strict standards pursuant to Section 40 (4) of the German Federal Nature Conservation Act (BNatschG).
-The "Regiozert" seal is also a reliable identifier.
+You can recognize the respective packs by the VWW Certificationwhich certifies organic seed according to strict standards in accordance with Section 40 (4) of the Federal Nature Conservation Act (BNatschG).
+The "Regiozert" seal is also a reliable distinguishing feature.

 Alternatively, you can also use wild plants in your surroundings Scan with a special smartphone app (e.g. GoogleLens) and make targeted repurchases.

-But you can get your wildflowers even more cheaply - and definitely regionally - if you use different seasons to gather ripe flower seeds from wild field meadows and sow them in your (future) wild corner in the garden.
-The attracted birds will then also eventually add many more, regional seeds, without you having to do or spend anything.
+But you can get your wildflowers even cheaper - and definitely locally - if you buy them at different times of the year. gather ripe flower seeds from wild field meadows and sow them in your (future) wild corner of the garden.
+The attracted birds will then eventually add many more regional seeds without you having to do or spend anything.

-Expand your Wildflower corner in the garden through animal-friendly trees, shrubs, bushes and flowers.
-Not only do they encourage animal pollination, but they also provide shelter and food for countless insects and birds.
-By thoughtfully combining them with wildflowers, you can thus enhance the Promote biodiversity in a targeted manner.
+Expand your Wildflower corner in the garden through animal-friendly trees, shrubs, perennials, bushes and flowers.
+They not only promote animal pollination, but also provide shelter and food for countless insects and birds.
+Through a well-considered combination with wildflowers, you can thus Targeted promotion of biodiversity.